Synchronverter: Synchronverter model

+rotation of the rotor (i.e. the dq-transformation of the stator reference frame).

 While synchronverter terminal voltage and current satisfy these equations, synchronverter can be looked as Synchronous generator.
 This make it possible to replace it by a synchronous generator model and solve the problems easily.

 Control strategy

 As shown in the figure 3, when the inverter is controlled as a voltage source, it consists of a synchronization unit to synchronize with the grid and a power loop to regulate the real power and reactive power exchanged with the grid.
 The synchronization unit often needs to provide frequency and amplitude.
 But when inverter is controlled as a current source, the synchronization unit is often required to provide the phase of the grid only, so it is much easier to control it as a current source.

 Since a synchronous generator is inherently synchronized with the grid, it is possible to integrate the synchronization function into the power controller without synchronization unit.
 This results in a compact control unit, as shown in the figure 4.